-About 2000, when the first wind turbines in Kintyre started to generate electricity, a fund was set up with Argyll and Bute Council (A&B) to receive community benefit payments to be distributed to the Community Council areas where the turbines were situated.
+About the year 2000, when the first wind turbines in Kintyre started to generate electricity, a fund was set up with Argyll and Bute Council (A& B) to receive community benefit payments to be distributed to the Community Council areas where the turbines were situated.
 This was designed to help community groups in these areas finance their projects through a system of grants.
 So far EKWFT has received money from Beinn an Tuirc 1 and more recently Beinn an Tuirc II, Deucharan Hill Wind Farm and Tangy II.

 The EKWFT is managed by a Committee comprising of the EKCC Councillors and three independent members of the public.
 The main role of the three public members is to see that proper governance takes place in regard to adherence with the A&B rules/criteria in relation to making grants.
 In doing so they have full voting rights.